 Next, we need to give space to talk about it.
 This doesn’t mean forcing the ‘talking’ agenda, but asking “Would you like to talk about it?
 I’m happy to listen.”
 Or “I need to talk about it, are you happy to listen?”

 In both cases, there should be no anticipation of a solution.
 There isn’t a solution to grief, just the journey through it.

 If we want to move on in a mentally healthy way it’s important to acknowledge that as humans we will all experience difficult and distressing feelings, and yes they can be experienced in private, but they don’t have to experienced alone.

 It’s impossible to know how Chrissy and John will personally feel about the publicity generated by their heartbreaking story, but it has become an unexpected catalyst for change.
 Maybe it’s time we play our part?

 If you have been affected by miscarriage or still birth, there are a number of organisations that can offer you support.

 Creative Story Co-Director & CalmBaby Programme Leader

-Sally is a lead on our ‘CalmBaby’ programme design team and is also a senior writer for the stories that form an integral part of our other ELK.Health programmes.
+I’m the lead on our ‘CalmBaby’ programme design team and also a senior writer for the stories that form an integral part of our other ELK.Health programmes.

-She is also the CEO of the English charity Active Pregnancy Foundation.
+In my ‘spare’ time I’m the CEO of the English charity The Active Pregnancy Foundation.